 Five Ways to Get Started with Content Curation

-- Model content curation.
 Notice that few students walk into class with curation skills.
 We live in a consumer culture that values speed and amusement over slower, deliberate thought that is needed in curation.
 It’s not surprising then, that teachers often need to model the curation process.
 Others might use spreadsheets or shared documents.
 Still, others might have students organize key information in sketchnotes and elaborate on their ideas in journals.
 I love the idea of starting with a private journal as a way for students to discover their interests and geek out on new ideas:

-- Begin earlier.
 Traditionally, teachers wait until the end of the year to have students do research.
 It’s usually part of a multi-week project.
 If you begin at the beginning of the year, they will slowly learn the art of curation as the year progresses.
 So, going back to this idea of the time crunch, you are essentially scrapping the big research project and instead integrating research, curation, and communication into multiple unit plans you design.

 You Are Already a Curator

 People often say things like, “the teacher is no longer the source of information now that students can curate it themselves.”
 This is typically accompanied by the term “guide on the side” to describe a teacher’s role.

 While I see some validity in this sentiment, I think it proves that now more than ever, teachers need to be curators.
 They need to be geeking out on their subjects.
 They need to help students figure out where to go.
 Yes, they might be “on the side,” but they are still guides, helping students navigate the terrain for the first time ever.
 And that’s precisely what a curator does.
 We curate so that we can help students learn the art of content curation.

 Teachers are already curators.
 We piece together resources, research, and ideas as we develop lessons.
 We curate the content that we teach.
 This isn’t anything new or groundbreaking.
 It’s what happens when we find a great book or video and share it with our students.